Attentional Prototype Inference for Few-Shot Segmentation: Methodology

-\textbf{Posterior Networks.} As demonstrated in Figure~\ref{fig:network}, the posterior network for prototypes learns to approximate its true posterior distribution given a pair of query samples $(\mathbf{x}_q, \mathbf{y}_q)$ and the support set $\mathcal{S}$.
+\textbf{Posterior Networks.} From the VI view, the posterior network for prototypes is trained to approximate its true posterior distribution given a pair of query samples $(\mathbf{x}_q, \mathbf{y}_q)$ and the support set $\mathcal{S}$.
 The posterior network for attention maps is trained in a similar way but using only the query pair.
 The posterior networks have the same architecture as the prior network of prototypes.
-However, their outputs $(\mu_{\phi_1},\sigma_{\phi_1}^2) $ come from the aggregation of $k+1$ outputs for $q_{\phi_1}(\mathbf{z}|\mathbf{x}_q,\mathbf{y}_q, \mathcal{S})$ since it has $k+1$ pairs of inputs.
+However, their outputs $(\boldsymbol{\mu}_{\phi_1},\boldsymbol{\sigma}_{\phi_1}^2) $ come from the aggregation of $k+1$ outputs for $q_{\phi_1}(\mathbf{z}|\mathbf{x}_q,\mathbf{y}_q, \mathcal{S})$ since it has $k+1$ pairs of inputs.
 Here, the posterior network generates an attention vector $\bm{r}$ about all the $k+1$ input pairs.
 We then compute the cosine distance $d$ between the attention vector $\bm{r}$ and feature embedding $\bm{e}$ at the pixel level to construct an attention map $\mathbf{m}_q$:

 \textbf{Segmentation Network.} Finally, the segmentation network takes the query image $\mathbf{x}_q$, and the sampled prototype vector $\mathbf{z}$, and estimates the attention maps $\mathbf{m}_q$ as inputs to predict the segmentation map $\tilde{\mathbf{y}}_q$, which is the Monte Carlo estimation of the conditional generative distribution $p_{\psi}(\tilde{\mathbf{y}}_q|\mathbf{x}_q,\mathbf{z}, \mathbf{m}_q)$.
 Once we sample an attention map from this distribution, we multiply it by the deep feature of the query image $\mathbf{x}_q$ to enhance a structured embedding.
 The segmentation net concatenates the attentive embedding and the prototype vector $\mathbf{z}$ sampled from the prior (see Figure~\ref{fig:fss_vis}) together and produces the output segmentation map: